winlover32/HoneygainPot/Debug.md

 ```

 > [!TIP]
-> This means you did not set `MAIL_JWD` and `PASS_JWD` secrets in the GitHub repo settings
+> This means you did not set `MAIL_JWD` and `PASS_JWD` secrets in the GitHub repo setting

 ### Error code 2

 ```
-❌ Error code 2: You are not eligible to get the lucky pot
+❌ Error code 2: You are not eligible to get the lucky pot because you do not reach 15mb of sharing bandwich everyday ( following to Honeygain's TOS )

 ```

 or